All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Highest Risk: Research Peptides (no medical oversight, legal gray area)

 When you search for peptide therapy options, you'll encounter three distinct categories that vary dramatically in quality, cost, safety, and legality.
 Brand name peptides represent the gold standard with FDA approval and clinical trials.
 Compounded peptides offer physician-supervised treatment at reduced costs.
 Research peptides exist in a legal gray area with significant safety concerns.
 Understanding these differences matters because choosing the wrong tier can impact both your health outcomes and legal standing.
 We analyzed pricing, quality standards, physician oversight, and patient outcomes across all three categories to help you make an informed decision.
-If you only have 30 seconds, here's the bottom line: brand name peptides win for safety and efficacy but cost significantly more.
+If you only have 30 seconds, here's brand name peptides win for safety and efficacy but cost significantly more.
 Compounded peptides from licensed pharmacies with physician oversight offer the best balance of safety and affordability.
 Research peptides should be avoided due to quality concerns and legal risks.

 Master Comparison: All Three Peptide Tiers Side by Side